Greebly1/GoldenAge/ObsidianVault/Documents/Nightjar.md

 Her ideas align with the study of Ontology https://en.wikipedia.org/wiki/Ontology.

 A curse is anything that haunts someone.
 It can be a memory, a dependency, an ambition, loneliness, a relationship, the future.
-All people are but a reflection of the world they have experienced, and what you see is but a reflection of your own judgements projecting onto that world.
+All people are but a reflection of the world they have experienced, and what you see as the world is but a reflection of your own judgements projecting onto that world.
 Think about what curses you suffer.
 Loneliness?
 Financial insecurity?
 Anxiety?
 Think about a bad memory that haunts you.
 Who would we be without these curses?
 What would we act like?
 How would we feel?
 What would we want?
 In all cases, whoever that person would be, is a different person than who we are.

 To change, means to commit violence upon yourself.
 Like a dying tree, dead branches need to be attended to, new branches must be grown, roots must spread.
+To Nightjar, life is but an endless cycle of constant death and rebirth.
+With every observation we make, with every action we make.

 The existence of curses serve to increase happiness by virtue of contrast.
 Rather, the memory of suffering serves to give meaning to happiness.

 Nightjar notes how, those who have more curses, freed and broken, exhibit more strength and happiness than those who have never been cursed to begin with.
-To Nightjar, life is but an endless cycle of constant death and rebirth.
-With every observation we make, with every action we make.

-Furthermore, Nightjar notes how society as a whole operations like a single conscious.
+Furthermore, Nightjar notes how society as a whole operates like a single conscious.
 If you understand how stock prices are calculated, this is similar.
 Curses and negativity as a whole spread through society like a wave.
-One negative development causes a wave that travels through friends, coworkers, and acquaintances.
+One negative development causes a wave that travels through friends, coworkers, and acquaintances, attenuating through a game of telephone.
 Curses, beget more curses.

-Despite all of this, Nightjar believes that all curse can be broken.
+Despite all of this, Nightjar believes that all curses can be broken.
 And that the future can be saved by breaking all of the curses.
-People who would otherwise discard their humanity and become monsters, can instead become strong and kind humans.
+People who would otherwise discard their humanity and become monsters, can instead become strong and kind.
 In a sense, Nightjar is a true demon slayer